-How to know how much to offer for an Arizona home for sale you want to buy?
+How to know how much to offer for an Arizona home and not overpay?

 Everywhere you look, you will find a suggested value for a home.
 Rarely will the value be the same from one website to the next.
 I have often been asked why.
 Well, I can guarantee you no one from Zillow, Trulia, REALTOR.com, Redfin, Tax Assessor, etc., stepped foot in the home, knows the condition of the home or knows the neighborhood.

-Zillow has a link in their website footer to an explanation for Zestimate values to give you any idea about how close they may be to the Sales Price for what percentage of the homes listed.
+Zillow has a link in their website footer to an explanation for Zestimate values to give you an idea about how close they may be to the Sales Price for what percentage of the homes listed.
 Kudos to Zillow for being honest.
-As of 5/24/2016 Zillow says its website includes 1.7 million Phoenix homes, of which 1.5 million have a Zestimate value.
-Currently Chandler and Gilbert AZ homes for sale are selling on average for ~$300,000.
-Zillow states:
+Zillow says its website includes 1.7 million Phoenix homes, of which 1.5 million have a Zestimate value.
+Currently, Chandler and Gilbert AZ homes for sale are selling on average for ~$300,000 per Zillow states:

 43% of the time Zestimate is within $15,000 of the sales price, 57% of the time the error was greater;